tmaone/homebrew-brew/README.md

-# Personal tap
+# Personal Meta-tap
-## contains versions usually not found in official repos
+## contains homebrew taps manaded as git subtrees
 ----

 ## How do I install these formulae?